 - Small Coverage area

-The Advanced Platinum LED Grow Light Series is an affordable choice for an optimal result, coming with impressive coverage area, incredible price per value, a 12-band spectrum of light perfectly suited for all stages of growth, and finally, low power usage and heat output.
+The Advanced Platinum LED Grow Light Series is an affordable choice for an optimal result, coming with an impressive coverage area, incredible price per value, a 12-band spectrum of light perfectly suited for all stages of growth, and finally, low power usage and heat output.

 The models in this series cost less than competitors with similar performance, and they actually outperform most competitors of the same price range.